hack-the-crisis-web/htc-web/src/pages/index.md

   of our future challenges.
 These are the areas most likely to see the biggest
   changes:
 trackleadsDescription: >-
-  Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
-They’re here to inspire you to join the fight and pitch in with great solutions.
+  We've on-boarded some amazing track leaders who feel a strong sense to help the world tackle this crisis.
-timelineDescription: Needs Copy
+timelineDescription: ' '
 contentItems:
   - title: Backstory
     textContent: >-